 You can decide whether it’s worth the effort to protect what you find.

-Once you know what you have and what you don’t want, you can choose to exclude it from a sale.
+Once you know what you have and what you don’t want, you can choose to exclude it from a sale or licensing.
 And maybe keep it in reserve if you think you will need it later.